Skip to Content

 3. Gubyaukgyi Temple (best for sunset)

 Gubyaukgyi is a cave temple located in Myinkaba Village.
-It was constructed in 1113 by Prince Yazakumar, in honour of his late father, King Kyansittha of the Pagan Kingdom.
+It was constructed in 1113 by Prince Yazakumar, in honor of his late father, King Kyansittha of the Pagan Kingdom.

 Inside, you’ll find that the walls and ceiling are covered in paintings that depict 28 of Buddha’s previous lives as mentioned in the ancient scriptures of Tripitaka.
 There are also inscriptions of an ancient language from Myanmar!
 A tour guide will take you to each one and take you through the fascinating history behind each story.